351 CLEVELAND BASICS AND PERFORMANCE TUNING

 All 351 Cleveland crankshaft castings were also identical, they were all cast from the same high nodularity iron alloy, they were all externally balanced, and they were all equally strong.
 The crankshaft was partially counter-weighted (having 6 counter-weights) as opposed to being fully counter-weighted (having 8 counter-weights).
 This type of crankshaft is common for mass-produced crankshafts because it is less expensive and less difficult to manufacture and results in a lighter crankshaft.
 It was also designed to maximize bob-weight as opposed to being designed to minimize bearing load.
 This is common for cast iron crankshafts because cast iron is less dense than steel, therefore cast iron crankshafts usually require external balancing.
 The goal in maximizing the crankshaft's bob-weight is to minimize the amount of external weight required to balance the crankshaft.
-There were no drawbacks to this type of crankshaft at the engine speeds for which the engines were designed, but all such crankshafts heavily "load" the second and fourth main bearings and bulkheads during ultra-high rpm operation (>8000 rpm).
+There were no drawbacks to this type of crankshaft at the engine speeds for which the engines were designed, but all such crankshafts heavily "load" the second and fourth main bearings and bulkheads during high rpm operation (>7500 rpm).
 This didn't stop people from using the crankshaft for racing however!
-They have been used for 8,500 rpm NASCAR racing and 10,000 rpm Pro-Stock and Super-Stock drag racing.
+The cranks would be internally balanced with "mallory metal" and then used for 8,500 rpm NASCAR racing and 10,000 rpm Pro-Stock and Super-Stock drag racing.
 They were pretty tough crankshafts.
 Unfortunately the blocks took a beating at constant ultra-high rpm usage, the production blocks would eventually develop cracks at the second or fourth main bearing saddles that would extend upward through the bulkheads and crack the walls of the adjacent cylinders.
 This is not a concern for street performance or sports car engines however.

-Since the short blocks are all identical in strength it is possible to build an equally durable 351C performance engine no matter which short block you have on hand as a foundation.
-Round skirt pistons resolve the cylinder wall cracking issue, and tappet bore bushings correct the deficiencies of the lubrication system.
-The crankshaft is more than durable enough for street applications, and stress cracks at the second or fourth main bearing saddles are not an issue for engines operated at or below 7000 rpm.
-The factory connecting rods employing pressed wrist pins and equipped with ARP rod nuts (or the complete ARP bolt & nut kit) are plenty strong for a street engine and an occasional blast to 7000 rpm.
+Since ALL of the short blocks are all identical in strength it is possible to build an equally durable 351C performance engine no matter which short block you have on hand as a foundation.
+Round skirt pistons resolve the cylinder wall cracking issue; tappet bore bushings and fully grooved main bearings correct the deficiencies of the lubrication system.
+The crankshaft is more than durable enough for street applications, and stress cracks at the second or fourth main bearing saddles are not an issue for engines operated at or below 7200 rpm.
+The factory connecting rods employing pressed wrist pins and equipped with ARP rod nuts (or the complete ARP bolt & nut kit) are plenty strong for a street engine and an occasional blast to 7200 rpm.

 When we spend time and money improving the performance of an engine, it is a natural assumption that we are doing so because we plan to take advantage of that increase in performance from time to time.
 We plan to test the limits of the car's chassis and stress the engine to a greater degree.
 None of us want the engine to fail while we are "flogging" it.
 So there are a small number of 351C problem areas to set straight as a precautionary measure, thereby insuring the things that go terribly wrong from time to time don’t happen to your car’s engine.
 The durability of other parts should be improved to insure the engine can sustain higher output, insure it can sustain operating at higher rpm, and insure it can endure high performance driving (i.e. being flogged) without damage.